 Civil War (2024) is a film by Alex Garland and stars Kirsten Dunst as a war reporter who, with a small group of fellow journalists, is trying to get to Washington DC before rebels reach the White House.

-No zombies, mutants or aliens in this dystopian tale, which is nice for a change, just something a bit different and from a different perspective.
-Interesting, quite absorbing on several levels and well worth watching in my humble view.
-Thoroughly enjoyed it.
+No zombies, mutants or aliens in this dystopian tale, which is nice for a change, just something a bit different and from a alternative perspective.
+Interesting, quite absorbing on several levels.
+Thoroughly enjoyed it and well worth watching in my humble view.

 Black Doves (2024), starring Keira Knightley and Ben Whishaw, is a spy thriller series (season 1 is 6 episodes) with intricate plots, a bit of action, deceit and betrayal and a suitable body count through the alarmingly matter-of-fact slaughter of any fellow humans who get in the way.
 Or don’t.